treasure-tools/roadmap/.github/ISSUE_TEMPLATE/calculator---feature-request.md

 ---
-name: Rarity - Feature Request
+name: Calculator - Feature Request
 about: Feature request for the Rarity product on treasure.tools.
-title: "[Rarity]"
+title: "[Calculator]"
-labels: Rarity
+labels: Calculator
 assignees: ''

 ---